zachgk/catln/docs/philosophy/choice.md

 It is a relatively common issue in programming when you must choose between several options.
 While your code could be valid depending on these options, one of them must ultimately be chosen.

+For example, most low-level details such as strict/lazy, parallelization, caching, memory management scheme, what data structure to use, what algorithms to use are all examples of choices.
+For any particular decision of **what** you want to do, all of the options for **how** you want to do it are choices.

 There are two main types of choices:

 - choices which are equal and valid.
 One example of this is choosing a sorting function.
 Any sorting function will return the same result given the same input